-Index > Our Services > Household Services > Power Outage
+Index > Customer Services > Internet Service Counter > -Power Outage

 1. When the power is off in specific parts of your home.

 (1) One lamp or appliance has gone out.

 ．A light bulb or a fluorescent light is loosened or burned out. => Tighten it or replace it with a new one.